commercetools/sphere-node-product-csv-sync/README.md

 #### Export certain products only

-You can define the subset of products to export via the `queryString` parameter.
-The following parameter keys are of interest:
+You can define the subset of products to export via the `queryString` parameter, which corresponds of the `where` predicate of the HTTP API.
-- limit: Defines the number of products to export. `0` means all and is the default.
-- staged: `false` will export published products. `true` will export the staged products, which is the default.
-- sort: Allows to sort the result set.
-- where: Restrict the products to export using predicates.

-Please refer to the [API documentation of SPHERE.IO](http://commercetools.de/dev/http-api.html#query-features) for further information regarding the predicates.
+> Please refer to the [API documentation of SPHERE.IO](http://dev.sphere.io/http-api.html#predicates) for further information regarding the predicates.

-> Please note that you have to provide the queryString URL encoded!

 ##### Example